-Under this program, Healthy Brains, Healthy Lives (HBHL) provides 1:1 matching funds for projects with a high potential impact on biopharmaceutical research through existing programs offered by the Ministère de l'Économie et de l'Innovation (MEI).
+Under this program, Healthy Brains, Healthy Lives (HBHL) provides 1:1 matching funds for projects with a high potential impact through existing programs offered by the Ministère de l'Économie et de l'Innovation (MEI).
 Co-funding is available for up to 40% of the total project cost but the maximum contribution from HBHL is $200,000.

 MEI co-funding is available through:

 - CQDM Quantum Leap and SynergiQc programs

 - MEDTEQ+ Industrial Consortium for Research and Innovation in Medical Technologies

 |Eligibility||[New as of 2022] This program is now open to 1) projects that involve McGill spin-offs for first-time applicants and/or 2) projects that have previously received the HBHL Ignite grant.|